Gilgamesh: Epic of Gilgamesh

-In the epic, Gilgamesh is introduced as "two thirds divine and one third mortal."
+In the epic, Gilgamesh is introduced as "two thirds divine and one third mortal".
 At the beginning of the poem, Gilgamesh is described as a brutal, oppressive ruler.
-This is usually interpreted to mean either that he compels all his subjects to engage in forced labor or that he sexually oppresses all his subjects.
-As punishment for Gilgamesh's cruelty, the god Anu creates the wild man Enkidu.
-After being tamed by a prostitute named Shamhat, Enkidu travels to Uruk to confront Gilgamesh.
-In the second tablet, the two men wrestle and, although Gilgamesh wins the match in the end, he is so impressed by his opponent's strength and tenacity that they become close friends.
+This is usually interpreted to mean either forced labor or sexual exploitation.
+As punishment for his cruelty, the god Anu creates the wild man Enkidu.
+After being tamed by a prostitute named Shamhat, Enkidu journeys to Uruk to confront Gilgamesh.
+In the second tablet, the two men wrestle and though Gilgamesh wins in the end, he is so impressed by his opponent's strength and tenacity that they become close friends.
 In the earlier Sumerian texts, Enkidu is Gilgamesh's servant, but, in the Epic of Gilgamesh, they are companions of equal standing.

 In tablets III through IV, Gilgamesh and Enkidu travel to the Cedar Forest, which is guarded by Humbaba (the Akkadian name for Huwawa).
 The heroes cross the seven mountains to the Cedar Forest, where they begin chopping down trees.
 Confronted by Humbaba, Gilgamesh panics and prays to Shamash (the East Semitic name for Utu), who blows eight winds in Humbaba's eyes, blinding him.
-Humbaba begs for mercy, but the heroes decapitate him regardless.
-Tablet VI begins with Gilgamesh returning to Uruk, where Ishtar (the Akkadian name for Inanna) comes to him and demands that he become her consort.
-Gilgamesh repudiates her, insisting that she has mistreated all her former lovers.
+Humbaba begs for mercy, but the heroes decapitate him.
+Tablet VI begins with Gilgamesh returning to Uruk, where Ishtar (the Akkadian name for Inanna) comes to him and demands him as her consort.
+Gilgamesh rejects her, reproaching her mistreatment of all her former lovers.

 In revenge, Ishtar goes to her father Anu and demands that he give her the Bull of Heaven, which she sends to attack Gilgamesh.
 Gilgamesh and Enkidu kill the Bull and offer its heart to Shamash.
 While Gilgamesh and Enkidu are resting, Ishtar stands up on the walls of Uruk and curses Gilgamesh.
 Enkidu tears off the Bull's right thigh and throws it in Ishtar's face, saying, "If I could lay my hands on you, it is this I should do to you, and lash your entrails to your side."
 Ishtar calls together "the crimped courtesans, prostitutes and harlots" and orders them to mourn for the Bull of Heaven.
-Meanwhile, Gilgamesh holds a celebration over the Bull of Heaven's defeat.
+Meanwhile, Gilgamesh holds a celebration over the Bull's defeat.

-Tablet VII begins with Enkidu recounting a dream in which he saw Anu, Ea, and Shamash declare either Gilgamesh or Enkidu must die as punishment for having slain the Bull of Heaven.
-They choose Enkidu and Enkidu soon grows sick.
-He has a dream of the Underworld, and then he dies.
-Tablet VIII describes Gilgamesh's inconsolable grief over his friend's death and the details of Enkidu's funeral.
+Tablet VII begins with Enkidu recounting a dream in which he saw Anu, Ea, and Shamash declare that either Gilgamesh or Enkidu must die to avenge the Bull of Heaven.
+They choose Enkidu, who soon grows sick.
+He has a dream of the Underworld, and then dies.
+Tablet VIII describes Gilgamesh's inconsolable grief for his friend and the details of Enkidu's funeral.
 Tablets IX through XI relate how Gilgamesh, driven by grief and fear of his own mortality, travels a great distance and overcomes many obstacles to find the home of Utnapishtim, the sole survivor of the Great Flood, who was rewarded with immortality by the gods.